-How is it doing
+How it's doing

-What the boss says: Patrick Southon
+What the boss says: executive chairman Michael Buckley

 - Slingo straightforward to sell, just a question of integration onto other platforms

 - International revenues to grow and reduce UK risks where regulation is tightening

 - New partners in the US, Asia and Scandinavia

 House broker Peel Hunt reiterated their ‘buy’ rating and 16p price target on Gaming Realms, saying the company’s revenue expansion was “high-quality growth” and expected that the firm would soon be able to report trading on a “cash-positive basis”.

 “This will be a very important point of transition for a business that has been through a long and often painful transition from real-money gaming operator to content developer.